Prepare to pay the sticker price for a car - KTVZ

 Those two factors — strong sales and limited supply — are feeding the price boom.

-“Demand is through the roof, and supply is not doing great,” said Ivan Drury, senior manager of insights for Edmonds.com.
+“Demand is through the roof, and supply is not doing great,” said Ivan Drury, senior manager of insights for Edmunds.com.

 Numerous factors are fueling the short supply.
 These include an improving job market and offices reopening and bringing back employees who were working from home.
 Plus there are now buyers flush with cash, low interest rates, consumers’ changing tastes towards more expensive models and options, even a shortage of rental cars.
 Experts predict things won’t get better for car buyers any time soon.